 All these different types of boats also come in different sizes.
 One might wonder what the biggest ship ever built by man is.
 This article provides the answer to this question.
 The largest ship ever built by humankind had many names but was most popularly known as Knock Nevis.
-It is interesting to know that this ship was longer than some of the tallest building in the world.
+It is interesting to know that this ship was longer than some of the tallest buildings in the world.

-Following are some interesting facts about the ship and the journey of the vessel throughout its lifetime from being built to being scrapped.
+The following are some interesting facts about the ship and the journey of the vessel throughout its lifetime from being built to being scrapped.

 What was Knock Nevis?

 Knock Nevis was a supertanker ship.
 It was the longest ship ever built in the history of the marine industry.
 It was made by Sumitomo Heavy Industries based in Yokosuka, Kanagawa in Japan.
 The ship had the greatest deadweight tonnage ever recorded in history.
 When it was fully loaded the displacement of the ship was 657,000 tonnes.
 This made it the heaviest shape of any kind.
 It has a laden draught of 24.6 meters.
 Till today it is considered as the largest ship ever built.
 The following article talks about the vessel and its life.